A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 Psychographic and sociographic segmentation

-This is more granular and allows companies to filter stakeholders not only into standard customer segments but also into customized marketing segments and to identify influential audiences.
+This is more granular and allows companies to group stakeholders and filter key stakeholders not only into standard customer segments but also into customized marketing segments and to identify influential audiences.
 Default and customized segments include:

 9. Political Affiliation

-In today’s polarized world, understanding the political leanings of stakeholders can help you navigate sensitive issues and tailor your messaging more appropriately.
+In today’s polarized world, classifying stakeholders based on their political leanings can help you navigate sensitive issues and tailor your messaging more appropriately.

 10. Social Attitudes

-Likewise, understanding where stakeholders stand on hot-button topics like social media or alcohol consumption can help you communicate better around some issues.
+Likewise, understanding where key groups of external stakeholders stand on hot-button topics such as social media use or alcohol consumption can help you communicate more effectively and make data-driven decisions based on relevant information.

 11. Lifestyle Interests